RobertDurfee/Disassembler/README.md

       d6:   5d                      pop    ebp
       d7:   c2 08 00                ret    0x8
 ```
 Provided is the output from `objdump` to affirm legitimacy.
+Additionally, it is worth mentioning that my disassembler was only 10% slower than `objdump` when disassembling the same file.